Domen History, Family Crest & Coats of Arms

 Early Origins of the Domen family

 The surname Domen was first found in Norfolk at Downham Market, often referred to as Downham, a town and civil parish.
 The place dates back to c.
 1050 and was listed later in 1086 in the Domesday Book as Dunham.
 However, there are several more listings of the place name including Little Downham in Cambridgeshire, Downham, Lancashire and Downham, Essex.

 Wilmslow in Cheshire was an ancient family seat for the family.
 "The church is a handsome and very ancient structure in the decorated and later English styles, with a square tower; it comprises a nave, chancel, and two aisles, of which the east end of one and the west end of the other are inclosed as sepulchral chapels, for the families of Dunham and Trafford."

 Downham Estate is a housing estate in Downham, south east London named in honour of Lord Downham, who was chairman of the London County Council between 1919-1920.

 Downham Hall is an English country house in Downham, Lancashire, but this estate was never held by anyone with the family name.

 Early History of the Domen family

 This web page shows only a small excerpt of our Domen research.
-Another 305 words (22 lines of text) covering the years 1190, 1332, 1511, 1577, 1561 and 1577 are included under the topic Early Domen History in all our PDF Extended History products and printed products wherever possible.
+Another 153 words (11 lines of text) covering the years 1190, 1332, 1511, 1561, 1577, 1579, 1585, 1634 and 1652 are included under the topic Early Domen History in all our PDF Extended History products and printed products wherever possible.

 Domen Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Domen has been recorded under many different variations, including Dunham, Dunnam, Downham, Dounham, Downnam and others.

-Early Notables of the Domen family (pre 1700)
+Early Notables of the Domen family

-Another 16 words (1 lines of text) are included under the topic Early Domen Notables in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) are included under the topic Early Domen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Domen family to Ireland

-Some of the Domen family moved to Ireland, but this topic is not covered in this excerpt.Another 37 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Some of the Domen family moved to Ireland, but this topic is not covered in this excerpt.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Domen family